salva/py-friendlydateparser/README.md

 This Python module provides three key methods for parsing text into time, date, or datetime objects.

-The aim is to be able to accept date expressions that, even if complex, are frequently used in everyday life.
+The aim is to be able to accept natural language date expressions that, even if complex, are frequently used in everyday life.

 ## API